-Sometimes it can be tricky to estimate what a home might sell for or its market value.
+Sometimes it can be tricky to estimate what a home might sell for.
 I usually talk with my seller clients about trying to find the probable buyer’s value.
 The seller may have a range of prices that he or she anticipates and would accept.
 So too with the buyer, whose range will likely be lower than the seller’s.
 The key is finding where the buyer and seller price ranges overlap.
 If it’s unlikely that their ranges overlap at all, we’ll have a listing that is difficult or impossible to sell.

 Let’s take a hypothetical case of a home worth about a million dollars (see image above).
 The seller would love for the property to sell close to $1,040,000.
 The buyer would like to purchase it for $960,000.
 The agent’s competitive market analysis indicates that similar homes have sold or are selling at around a million dollars, give or take a percent or two.
 If the buyer and seller can come to a meeting of the minds, and there’s no undue pressure on either one of them, we have (hopefully) a sale and we have market value.